boseji/CH341-Store/README.md

 ## CH341a based Programmer

 The Main uses that this chip finds is programing SPI flash chips.
-These SPI flash chips are ofen used in the BIOS of many computer cards.
-Infact most of the WiFi routers use these SPI flash chips to store the embedded linux image.
-So ideally these programmers can actually help you swap the linux image on a WiFi Router.
-Also it has been reported that this programmer can be used to recover bricked or locked out Bios from laptops.
+These SPI flash chips are often used in the BIOS of many computer cards.
+In fact most of the WiFi routers use these SPI flash chips to store the embedded Linux image.
+So ideally these programmers can actually help you swap the Linux image on a WiFi Router.
+Also it has been reported that this programmer can be used to recover bricked or locked out BIOS from laptops.

 Lets look at how the programmer looks like: